theaaravmakadia/portfolio_site/content/project/example/index.md

 ---
 title: COVIDConnector
 summary: Created with React.js, Gatsby and the Strapi CMS, COVIDConnector allows individuals to sign up as volunteers or requestors within a community.
 This web-app creates an efficient and secure system for volunteers & those in need to connect and stay active members of their community.
-Created COVIDConnector during the novel COVID-19 global epidemic to connect people out there in need, and those that want to help.Created with React.js, Gatsby and the Strapi CMS, COVIDConnector allows individuals to sign up as volunteers or requestors within a community.
-This web-app creates an efficient and secure system for volunteers & those in need to connect and stay active members of their community.
-Created COVIDConnector during the novel COVID-19 global epidemic to connect people out there in need, and those that want to help.

 tags:
   - AI